AnjaliSandip/FastIceFlo/README.md

 Table 2.
 Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.

+# Additional information
-We compared the CUDA C PT implementation with the Krylov subspace method relying on biconjugate gradient with block Jacobi pre-conditioner (bcgsl/bjacobi).
-The chosen CPU architecture was a 64-bit 18-core Intel Xeon Gold 6140 processor with 192 GB of RAM per node.
-CPU-based multi-core MPI-parallelized ice-sheet flow simulations were executed on two CPU processors, all 36 cores enabled.
+We compared the PT CUDA C implementation computational time to convergence with the Krylov subspace method relying on a biconjugate gradient with block Jacobi pre-conditioner (bcgsl/bjacobi).
+We chose a 64-bit 18-core Intel Xeon Gold 6140 processor with 192 GB of RAM per node for the CPU architecture.
+We executed CPU-based multi-core MPI-parallelized ice-sheet flow simulations on two CPU processors, all 36 cores enabled.
+The results are stored [here] https://github.com/AnjaliSandip/GPU_Computing/tree/lr/disp/output

-In order to assess the performance of the memory-bound PT algorithm on Ampere A100 SXM4 featuring 80GB on-board memory, we employ the effective memory throughput metric  ${\bf T}_{eff}$.
+In order to assess the performance of the memory-bound PT algorithm, in addition to Tesla V100 GPU, we measured the effective memory throughput metric  ${\bf T}_{eff}$ on Ampere A100 SXM4 featuring 80GB on-board memory.
 The results are listed below:

 | DoFs |  Jakobshavn Isbrae (GB/s)  | DoFs | Pine Island Glacier (GB/s)|
 | :----: | :----: | :----: | :----: |